Ilverism/Public-Portfolio/README.md

 Portfolio of some selected personal and academic projects.
-Personal information has been redacted for people who are just snooping.
+Personal information has been redacted for people who are just snooping 🤨